morning-warmups/danChat/danChat.md

 He says 'Fine.
 Be that way!' if you address him without actually saying anything.

 Write code in `ruby` so that you can have an interactive conversation with Daniel.
-Make sure you include a test in order to verify your code.
+Make sure you include some testing in order to verify your code.

 ## Hints